Featured image of Are You Making This One Mistake That’s Ruining Your PETG Prints?

 A nozzle that's too hot or too cold adds to printing issues (Source: Snoo-35909 via Reddit)

 Similar to ABS, PETG requires much hotter temperatures than PLA.
-In general, the hot end should be heated to between 220 and 250 °C.
+This means that generally, the hot end should be heated to between 220 and 250 °C.

-If the layers of the print don’t adhere, your temperature is too low.
-This is a common problem, so ensure that the hot end temperature is high enough.
+If the layers of the print don’t adhere to each other, your temperature is too low.
+This is often a common problem, so ensure that the hot end temperature is high enough.

-If you observe stringing on the print or clumping around the nozzle, the temperature is too hot.
+However, if you observe stringing on the print or clumping around the nozzle, then the temperature is probably too hot.

 Despite this, PETG will normally print without defects within the given range.